nhsconnect/FHIR-NRLS-API/pages/explore/api_interaction_update.md

 |-----------|----------------|------------|--------------|-----------------|-------------------|
 |200|information|informational|RESOURCE_UPDATED|Resource has been updated| Spine message UUID |Successfully updated resource DocumentReference|

-{% include note.html content="Upon successful update of a pointer the NRL Service returns in the reponse payload an OperationOutcome resource with the OperationOutcome.issue.details.text element populated with a Spine internal message UUID.
+{% include note.html content="Upon successful update of a pointer the NRL Service returns in the response payload an OperationOutcome resource with the OperationOutcome.issue.details.text element populated with a Spine internal message UUID.
 This UUID is used to identify the client's Update transaction within Spine.
 A client system SHOULD reference the UUID in any calls raised with the Deployment Issues Resolution Team.
 The UUID will be used to retrieve log entries that relate to a specific client transaction." %}

 Failure: